 Side effects were generally mild to moderate in severity and occurred within two days after vaccination, and most went away within one to two days.

-- What ingredients are in the Pfizer vaccine?
+- What ingredients are in the mRNA vaccines?

-The ingredients in the Pfizer vaccine are pretty typical for a vaccine.
+The ingredients in the mRNA vaccines are pretty typical.
 The vaccine contains the active ingredient of mRNA along with other ingredients like fats, salts, and sugars that protect the active ingredient, help it work better in the body, and protect the vaccine during storage and transport.

 The mRNA vaccines do not contain human cells (including fetal cells), the COVID-19 virus, latex, preservatives, or any animal by-products including pork products or gelatin.
 The vaccines are not grown in eggs and do not contain any egg products.

 See this Q&A webpage from the Children's Hospital of Philadelphia for more information about ingredients.

 - Which vaccine brand can my child get?

 - Will my child need a booster dose?

 - How many doses does my child need?